Mikuel210/Starkit/JOURNAL.md

 *The Ikarus model rocket had an issue where whenever it wanted to apply a torque through TVC, it had to apply a perpendicular torque as well due to the gyroscopic effects of a single propeller.
 In the Ikarus II rocket this problem was solved by using counter-rotating EDFs.*

 If I want to get as much thrust as possible, I should use a higher pitch in the rear propeller.
-However, that would cause the propellers to rotate at different speeds, potentially needing TVC roll control to counteract the torque.
-I think investing in a higher thrust motor and propeller would be cheaper than increasing the rear propeller pitch and adding another TVC axis.
-I'll have to do more research to figure this out, but I think counter-rotating propellers are a really good option.
+However, that might cause the propellers to rotate at different speeds, which would cause a torque in the vehicle.
+I think investing in a higher thrust motor and propeller might be better, but I'll have to do more research to figure this out.
+Nonetheless I think counter-rotating propellers are a really good option.

 ![](Images/CoaxialTest.png)